krilen/container_k8s/podman.md

 	Doing an inspect on the created volume and you can see where it is locally storred.

-For rootless containers, Podman stores tlocal volume data in the
+For rootless containers, Podman stores local volume data in the
 $HOME/.local/share/containers/storage/volumes/ directory.

+While rootful volumes are stored in "/var/lib/containers/storage/volumes/"

 To mount a volume to a container instance is simple.
 Becase Podman is manages the volume there is no need to configure SELinux permissions.